Luke Machin: Biography

 In March 2021, Machin announced his debut solo album, Soulshine.
-Which will include guest appearances from Marco Minnemann, Guthrie Govan, Francis Dunnery (It Bites), Jonas Reingold (Steve Hackett, The Tangent) and Daniel Gildenlow (Pain of Salvation).
+Which will include guest appearances from Marco Minnemann, Guthrie Govan, Francis Dunnery (It Bites), Jonas Reingold (Steve Hackett, The Tangent) and Daniel Gildenlöw (Pain of Salvation).

 In August 2021, Machin joined a revived Cyan.
 A project by Magenta keyboardist Rob Reed and Camel multi-instrumentalist Peter Jones.
 He appears on their albums, For King And Country (2021) and Pictures from the Other Side (2023).